Donald Pettit: Expedition 30/31

 Pettit again launched to the International Space Station on December 21, 2011, as part of the Expedition 30/31 crew.
-He and fellow crewmembers Oleg Kononenko and André Kuipers arrived at the ISS on December 23.
+He and fellow crew members Oleg Kononenko and André Kuipers arrived at the ISS on December 23.

 Among his off-duty video demonstrations on the space station has been on water as thin film and the Marangoni convection.

-On May 25, 2012, Pettit and Kuipers operated the Canadarm2 to grapple the SpaceX Dragon and berth it to the Harmony module.
-Pettit was the first to enter the unmanned supply ship on May 26, making him the first astronaut in the history of space exploration to successfully enter a commercially-built and operated spacecraft berthed to the ISS in orbit.
+On May 25, 2012, Pettit operated the Canadarm2 to grapple the first SpaceX Dragon 1 and berth it to the Harmony module.
+During the capture, he was quoted saying, "Houston, Station, we've got us a dragon by the tail."

+This marked the first time a private spacecraft had ever rendezvoused with the ISS.
+The Dragon capsule was carrying supplies for the ISS, and the successful capture demonstrated the feasibility of using privately developed spacecraft to resupply the station.
+Pettit was the first to enter the uncrewed supply ship on May 26, making him the first astronaut in the history of space exploration to successfully enter a commercially-built and operated spacecraft in orbit.

 Angry Birds Space Demos

-During Expedition 30, on behalf of NASA in cooperation with Finland-based Rovio Entertainment, creator of the Angry Birds franchise, Pettit also made another video by using an Angry Birds character to explain how physics works in space, including demonstrating trajectories in microgravity by catapulting a Red Bird through the space station.
+During Expedition 30, on behalf of NASA in cooperation with Finland-based Rovio Entertainment, creator of the Angry Birds franchise, Pettit made a video by using an Angry Birds character to explain how physics works in space, including demonstrating trajectories in microgravity by catapulting a Red Bird through the space station.

 NASA states that such collaboration may share the excitement of space with the game community, educate users on NASA's programs, and create interactive educational experiences for the public.

 The footage was released by NASA both on its official site and YouTube along with another commercial version by Rovio on March 8, 2012, to announce the launch of new game Angry Birds Space on March 22, 2012.

-Inventions/innovations
+Expedition 71/72

+On September 11, 2024, Pettit launched aboard Soyuz MS-26 alongside Russian cosmonauts Aleksey Ovchinin and Ivan Vagner.
+The trio joined the crews of Expedition 71 and later Expedition 72 for a mission aboard the ISS lasting 220 days.
+During their mission, the crew orbited Earth 3,520 times, traveling approximately 93.3 million miles.
+Pettit conducted scientific investigations on behalf of NASA, including studies on water purification technology, plant growth in microgravity, and fire behavior in space.
+He also continued to share his astrophotography work to acclaim on social media.

+The mission concluded on April 20, 2025, with the safe landing of Soyuz MS-26 on the Kazakh Steppe on Pettit's 70th birthday, making him NASA's oldest active-duty astronaut to return from space.
+As recovery teams assisted the crew from the capsule, Pettit appeared disoriented, a sensation he had anticipated due to prior experiences with readjustment to gravity.
+NASA said after the landing that Pettit was doing well and was flown to NASA's Johnson Space Center in Houston for normal post-flight evaluation and rehabilitation.